 The Portland Water District offers educational opportunities to schools, camps, and other groups within the Sebago Lake Watershed and PWD service area, serving elementary through postsecondary students.
 See eligibility map to the left.

 Each year, regularly scheduled lessons are provided to approximately 1000 middle school students through our WaterWays Program.

-Environmental educators deliver weekly lessons to middle school students over four consecutive weeks when teachers are covering a related unit.
+An environmental educator deliver weekly lessons to middle school students over four consecutive weeks when teachers are covering a related unit.
 Participating teachers select from eight lessons, all of which are aligned with the Next Generation Science Standards.
 Supplemental lessons and other activities are provided to teachers as well.
+All WaterWays resources are provided on our Google Drive and accessible to anyone, and lesson supplies may also be available to loan.
 The overarching goal of this free program is to teach students about the ways we use, share, pollute, and protect water.
 If you are interested in participating, please contact the Education Coordinator for more information.